TStudioZ/KAJ-Project/README.md

 The app is implemented using the React library.

 ### Advanced JavaScript APIs
+[SportsTrackerAPI](src/SportsTrackerAPI.js) uses the Local Storage API to persist all user data.
+The user data object is stored in JSON representation.
+The app uses the `JSON` object to implement serialization and parsing.

 ### History
 The user can navigate back and forth in history.
 The app uses `HashRouter` from the React library to accomplish this.

 ### Media
+A bicycle horn sound is played (in [AddEditActivity](src/AddEditActivity.js)) whenever an activity is successfully created/edited.
+This functionality is implemented using `HTMLAudioElement`.

 ### Offline
 For caching the app, a service worker is registered.
 To inform the user that they are using an offline version of the app, a message is displayed in the top-left corner of the page.

 ### Using SVG in JavaScript